 Since 1967, The Fund for American Studies (TFAS) has been a leader in educating young people from around the world in the fundamental principles of American democracy and our free market system.
-TFAS has been the launching pad for over 13,000 students who have participated in our programs in Washington, DC and around the world in Asia, Europe and South America.
+TFAS has been the launching pad for more than 17,000 students who have participated in our programs in Washington, DC and around the world in Asia, Europe and South America.
 Alumni of our program are leaders in government, business, the media and nonprofit sector.

-- Engalitcheff Institute on Comparative Political and Economic Systems – for students wanting to pursue careers in public policy, economics and government service.
+- Public Policy + Economics – for students wanting to pursue careers in public policy, economics, government and the nonprofit sector.

-- Institute on Economics and International Affairs – for students interested in a career in the foreign service, international affairs, or multi-national NGOs.
+- International Affairs – for students interested in a career in the foreign service, international affairs, or multi-national NGOs.

-- Institute on Political Journalism – for students interested in a career in journalism, communications and public relations.
+- Journalism + Communications – for students interested in a career in journalism, communications and public relations.

-- Institute on Business and Government Affairs – for students interested in a career in lobbying, trade associations and government affairs offices.
+- Business and Government Relations – for students interested in exploring a career in business, lobbying, trade associations and government affairs offices.

-- Capital Semester – for students who are interested in a spending a full semester in Washington, DC.
+- Capital Semester – for students who are interested in a spending a full fall or spring semester in Washington, DC.
+Tracks are offered that focus on International Affairs + Public Policy as well as Leadership + the American Presidency.

 - Legal Studies Institute – for first and second year law students looking to add a DC experience to their legal portfolio.

-While participating in the undergraduate Washington, DC programs, students live in on-campus housing at George Washington University or in furnished apartments in the Capitol Hill neighborhood.
-Each student takes 6-9 credit hours in courses at George Mason University in addition to interning 30-35 hours per week.
+While participating in the programs, students live in on-campus housing at George Washington University or in furnished apartments in the Capitol Hill neighborhood.
+Each student takes 3-9 credit hours in the summer and 12 credits in the semester with credit provided through George Mason University in addition to interning 30-35 hours per week.
 Students also have the opportunity to enroll in our Mentor Program, attend site briefings, visit D.C. landmarks, sit in on professional development seminars, and meet top experts in their field.

 - Asia – Asia Institute for Political Economy (Hong Kong)